 What is EDI Mapping?

-EDI mapping is a tool for managing multiple EDI standards within a single EDI system, and for translating EDI-specific standards into formats that other business tools can read and understand.
-Fundamentally, EDI mapping is a conversion process in which translation of data structures from a proprietary file (in csv format, txt, SAP IDoc, ERP-specific etc.) to an EDI mapping standard format (EDIFACT, ANSI X12 etc.) and vice versa.
+EDI mapping is a conversion process in which the translation of data structures from a proprietary file (in CSV format, txt, SAP IDoc, ERP-specific, etc.) to an EDI mapping standard format (EDIFACT, ANSI X12, etc.) and vice versa.

 How EDI Mapping Works

-- Now since trading partner 2 ERP uses iDoc for its internal format, the EDI file is converted into a iDoc file before being ingested into SAP ERP.
+• Now since trading partner 2 ERP uses iDoc for its internal format, the EDI file is converted into an iDoc file before being ingested into SAP ERP.

 Benefits of EDI Mapping